UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking: Introduction

-However, here we argue that, the performance of object tracking step can only be revealed by evaluating the performance of the overall MOT system.
-Thus, existing object tracking performance evaluation methodologies usually use fixed object detection results as input to exclude the effect of object detection step.
-While this evaluation strategy is widely adopted in the current literature and has yielded some useful insights on object tracking methods, it is insufficient for fully analyzing complete MOT systems (see Figure~\ref{fig:pr-mota-curves}).
-In particular, it is important to understand the effect of detection accuracy on the overall MOT system performance.
-Such can only be revealed in a comprehensive quantitative study on object detection and object tracking steps {\em jointly}.
+Despite significant advances in recent years, relatively less effort has been made to large scale and comprehensive evaluations of MOT methods, especially for the effect of object detection to MOT performance.
+Existing MOT evaluation methods usually separate the object detection (\eg, \citep{DBLP:journals/ijcv/EveringhamEGWWZ15,DBLP:journals/pami/DollarWSP12,DBLP:conf/cvpr/GeigerLU12,ILSVRC15}) and object tracking steps (\eg, \citep{DBLP:conf/avss/FerrymanE09,DBLP:conf/pets/Bashir06,DBLP:conf/cvpr/GeigerLU12,DBLP:conf/cvpr/MilanSR13a,DBLP:journals/corr/Leal-TaixeMRRS15}) in comparisons.
+While this evaluation strategy is widely adopted in the literature, it is insufficient for analyzing complete MOT systems (see Figure \ref{fig:pr-mota-curves}).
+In particular, it is important to understand the effect of detection accuracy on the complete MOT system performance, which can only be revealed in a comprehensive quantitative study on object detection and tracking steps {\em jointly}.

-In this work, we perform such a study on the basis of a new and large scale MOT evaluation dataset, University at Albany DETection and tRACking (\ds) dataset.
-The \ds dataset includes $100$ challenging video sequences corresponding to more than $140,000$ frames of real-world traffic scenes.
-These video sequences are manually annotated with more than $1.2$ million labeled bounding boxes of vehicles and some useful attributes, \eg, weather of scenes, vehicle category, occlusion, etc. To the best of our knowledge, this is the largest and most thoroughly annotated MOT evaluation dataset to date (see Table~\ref{tab:object-tracking-detection-dataset} for a detailed comparison with other benchmark datasets), and it poses new challenges for object detection and tracking algorithms.
-We evaluate the complete MOT systems constructed from combinations of six object tracking schemes~\cite{DBLP:conf/cvpr/AndriyenkoS11,DBLP:conf/cvpr/PirsiavashRF11,DBLP:conf/cvpr/AndriyenkoSR12,DBLP:conf/iccv/DicleCS13,DBLP:conf/cvpr/Longyin14,DBLP:conf/cvpr/BaeY14} and four object detection methods~\cite{DBLP:journals/pami/FelzenszwalbGMR10,DBLP:journals/pami/DollarABP14,DBLP:conf/cvpr/GirshickDDM14,DBLP:conf/iccv/CaiMN15}.
+In this work, we propose a new large-scale University at Albany DEtection and TRACking (\ds) dataset.
+The \ds dataset includes $100$ challenging videos with more than $140,000$ frames of real-world traffic scenes.
+These videos are manually annotated with a total of $1.21$ million labeled bounding boxes of vehicles and useful attributes, \eg, illumination of scenes, vehicle type, and occlusion.
+Different from other self-driving car datasets (\eg, KITTI \citep{DBLP:conf/cvpr/GeigerLU12}, Berkeley DeepDrive BDD100k \citep{DBLP:journals/corr/abs-1805-04687}, Baidu Apolloscapes \citep{DBLP:conf/cvpr/HuangCGCZWLY18} and Oxford Robotic Car \citep{DBLP:journals/ijrr/MaddernPLN17} datasets), the proposed dataset focuses on detecting and tracking vehicles, which is a thoroughly annotated MOT evaluation dataset containing traffic scenes.
+Moreover, it poses new challenges for object detection and tracking algorithms.
+Please see Table \ref{tab:object-tracking-detection-dataset} for a detailed comparison to other benchmark datasets.